deontic/repostchecker/README.md

 # !!
-With the recent app breaking API changes Reddit has introduced, the functionality of this plugin has been restricted
+With the recent major API changes Reddit has introduced, the functionality of this plugin has been restricted

 # repostchecker
 an extension for Google Chrome to check whether any Reddit (image) post can be detected as a repost with ease, uses the undocumented repostsleuth API